 Civilians continue to be the primary victims of the conflict with children and young people comprising more than half of the displaced population.
-While the government of Syria has regained control of the southwestern part of the country, an estimated 184 000 people remain displaced because of fighting there.
-Meanwhile, a full-scale government offensive against rebel-held Idlib province could displace over 700 000 people over the coming months.
-At the same time, aid convoys have been prevented from delivering assistance to those who need help the most— children, the elderly, disabled, and sick.
+In 2018, various military offensives resulted in thousands of newly displaced people.
+Clashes took place in the south west of the country which resulted in the displacement of an estimated 184 000 people.
+At the same time, aid convoys have been prevented from delivering assistance to those who need help the most such as children, the elderly, disabled, and sick.

 Aid workers have been unable to deliver humanitarian assistance in many parts of Syria due to continued fighting along shifting frontlines, bureaucratic hurdles and ongoing violations of international humanitarian law.
 Protection of civilians remains a serious concern in large parts of Syria.
 Rape and sexual violence, enforced disappearances, recruitment of child soldiers and forced conscription, executions and deliberate targeting of civilians remain commonplace.

-In Jordan, the EU supports almost 660 000 Syrian refugees, most of them women and children, through cash assistance, protection, health, and winterization response, among other things.
+In Jordan, the EU supports almost 660 000 Syrian refugees, most of them women and children, through the provision of cash assistance, protection, and healthcare among other things.
 In 2017, €55 million of EU humanitarian funding allocated to Jordan also targeted the emergency needs of more than 45 000 refugees stranded along its northeastern border with Syria and Iraq.
-Another €36 million has been allocated for 2018.
+Another €36 million was allocated for 2018.

-In Egypt, hosting over 122 000 registered refugees, the EU has allocated €7.8 million to help refugees living in substandard conditions in urban areas through protection, health, education and cash assistance.
-An additional €4 million is earmarked for 2018.
+In Egypt, hosting over 133 000 registered refugees, the EU has allocated €7.8 million to help refugees living in substandard conditions in urban areas through protection, healthcare, education and cash assistance.
+An additional €4 million was earmarked for 2018.